Delaware Airpark

-Delaware Airpark (FAA LID: 33N) is a public use airport serving the Dover area.
-It is owned by the Delaware Department of Transportation and operated by the Delaware River and Bay Authority and located one nautical mile (2 km) west of the central business district of Cheswold, a town in Kent County, Delaware, United States.
+Delaware Airpark (FAA LID: 33N) is a public use airport in Kent County, Delaware, just west of the Cheswold corporate limits.
+The airport serves the Dover area, is owned by the Delaware Department of Transportation and is operated by the Delaware River and Bay Authority.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

 33N is home to Delaware State University's flight training program, providing its students with year-round flying capability.
-Every May, Dover plays host to NASCAR racing events at the Dover International Speedway.
-Many race teams, drivers, and fans use Delaware Airpark because of its proximity to the track.
+It is also used by NASCAR teams for Dover Motor Speedway events.
+Teams use Delaware Airpark because of its proximity to the track.

+History

+In 2015, the airport received nearly $6 million to work towards a 13-stage project to bring the airport to proper FAA code.
+This included lengthening the runway, paving the entire taxiway system, and upgrading other facilities.
+The project was completed in 2017.

+In 2020, the airport embarked on a 10-year mission to develop the airport further.
+This included updating the airport's master plan and potential for expanding and upgrading the airport's facilities further.

 Facilities and aircraft

 Delaware Airpark covers an area of 319 acres (129 ha) at an elevation of 55 feet (17 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 4,201 by 75 feet (1,092 x 18 m).

+The airport has a fixed-base operator that sells avgas.
+It offers other services such as general maintenance, a conference room, a crew lounge, and more.